jtasker864/pukeko/README.md

 Should close and create a config.txt file eventually to add tokens to manually

 Add the parameters and ADD TO THE CHANNEL MENTIONED

+# sites.json

+# poll-status
+This tag contains the 'polling state' of the site "Working": The site is operational and not returning a URL or HTTP error "Error 0": The site just had an error, and notifies the chat once "Error 5": The site is polled again in 15 minutes "Error 10": 10 min poll
+"Down": 15 minute poll was done with no results found - polling is then paused and another notification is sent

+Any non-error polls return the status to "Working"